 Informally, it’s also known as Talk Therapy.
 This is because the primary line of treatment deals with dissecting your thoughts under the guidance of a mental health professional.
 While this might seem basic, most types of psychological therapy dive deep into self-destructive patterns and feelings that may causing mental health concerns.

 No matter which of the psychotherapy types you choose, it will help you see why something is destructive or negative.
 This helps you can change your behaviour and bring positive change in every aspect of your daily life.

 The different psychotherapy types draw influence from psychoanalysis but are more influenced by neurobiology.
 This means they rely on evidence-based methodologies that help patients deal effectively with mental health issues.
 The therapy you undergo is linked closely with your current mental condition and lifestyle factors.

 The benefits of different psychotherapy types

-While there are many different types of psychological therapy they offer the same mental benefits.
-If you do not suffer from any serious mental health problems, psychotherapy can offer the following benefits shortly after beginning therapy:
+While there are many different types of psychological therapy, they offer the same mental benefits.
+If you don’t suffer from serious mental health problems, psychotherapy can offer the following benefits:

 - Improved relationships with loved ones